the-pudding/courts-2/README.md

 *LIKE
 *COMMENT
 - encode icons INTO the full-res iamge.
+- animation of fave into full screen thank you!

 *CITY/STATE
 - refactor textlayer to be on tile rather than on each image (using data accessor for all images in tile)